okalangkenneth/Coop/README.md

 ## Acknowledgements

-- This project was inspired by DZone.
-Web Dev Zone.
+- This project was inspired by Udemy.
-- This project was based on [this tutorial](https://dzone.com/articles/use-aspnet-web-api-and-angular-to-build-a-simple-a).
+- This project was based on [this tutorial](https://www.udemy.com/course/aspnet-core-angular/learn/lecture/6692962?start=15#overview).
-- Many thanks to Lee Brandt
+- Many thanks to Mosh Hamedani

 ## Contact